 - 1. Amenities on a residential lot shall not increase the impervious coverage of the lot by more than 10 % of the total lot area. - 2.
-Amenities contributing to the impervious coverage of a lot include: - a.
-Swimming pools and hot tubs - b.
-Lined or impervious water features, such as fountains and decorative garden ponds - c.
-Patios and concrete slabs other than the foundation of approved primary and accessory buildings - d.
+Amenities contributing to the impervious coverage of a lot include: - i.
+Swimming pools and hot tubs - ii.
+Lined or impervious water features, such as fountains and decorative garden ponds - iii.
+Patios and concrete slabs other than the foundation of approved primary and accessory buildings - iv.
 Sports courts, such as basketball and tennis courts